nuxflare/cli/README.md

 ### 1. Clone a Template

-Start by cloning a NuxtHub template that demonstrates the full capabilities of Nuxflare:
+Start with a NuxtHub template that showcases the full capabilities of Nuxflare:

 ```bash
 git clone https://github.com/RihanArfan/chat-with-pdf.git